This is the follow-up article for 10 ideas for 🍁 autumn stroll with young children 🏔 au Pays du Mont-Blanc (see here).

 The village of Sixt-Fer-à-Cheval is also very quaint, and one of the Plus Beaux Villages de la France.

 Sixt-Fer-à-Cheval is the land of 💦 waterfalls (there are 30!), and these are at their most impressive during the spring melt, but in autumn you’ll have 🍁 the stunning colours!
 The most accessible to view (you can park next to it!), is 💦 La Cascade du Rouget:

 🍁 more autumn colours in Sixt-Fer-à-Cheval . . .

 Les Anciennes Gorges des Tines (between Sixt-Fer-à-Cheval and Samoëns)

-MBFF hiked in 🌲 Les Anciennes Gorges des Tines for the very first time this summer, and I said to myself at the time how lovely it must be to hike there in the 🍂 autumn (albeit with due care, as it is slippery under foot when wet, and there are steep parts and ladders to climb up or down!).
+MBFF hiked in 🌲 Les Anciennes Gorges des Tines for the very first time last summer, and I said to myself at the time how lovely it must be to hike there in the 🍂 autumn (albeit with due care, as it is slippery under foot when wet, and there are steep parts and ladders to climb up or down!).
 The hike is spectacular, and you feel like you have discovered a land lost in time, like you might bump into a dinosaur round the next bend!
 It will take you about an hour to hike, and is superb for families (though not suitable for tiny ones, as there are ladders and sharp drops; I’d recommend 5+ years, and DO not let children run ahead!).
 You can hike the boucle in either direction . . . we opted for the clockwise route, though this did involve walking DOWN ladders within the gorges, so if you’d rather walk UP ladders, then you’d be advised to hike anti-clockwise (you’ll still have a small section dowhill with ⛓ a handrail, back down to the Bord du Giffre);

 🗺 distance: 2,5km;